[ Printer Friendly Version ] [ Report Abuse ]

 “Mhm,” Rabastan agreed.
 “So just imagine what my welcome’s gonna be like behind closed doors.”

 Andromeda opened her eyes.
-This was not a display that she wanted anyone witnessing, especially not that imbecilic Hufflepuff boy.
+This was not a display of affection she wanted anyone witnessing, especially not that imbecilic Hufflepuff boy.
 But when Andromeda looked back down the corridor, she saw nothing but the boy’s back as he walked soundlessly away.

 Rabastan released his grip and turned Andromeda to face him.
 “Now then,” he said, tilting up her chin.
 “Let’s fetch your things and be on our way.
 I hear they’re serving roast lamb tonight.
 Excellent start to a new year."